-3.4 WATERSHED AND HABITAT PROTECTION
+3.4.
+WATERSHED AND HABITAT PROTECTION

-Adherence to the SMP and SAA ensures that the watershed and surrounding habitat are protected.
-The cultivation activities and associated structures will be outside of all riparian zones, providing a suitable buffer between the cultivation operation and habitat.
-Additionally, site development and maintenance activities utilize BPTCs in accordance with the SWRCB's recommendations.
-Any grading and earthwork activities will be conducted by a licensed contractor in accordance with approved grading permits and the SMP.
+Adherence to the Site Management Plan (SMP) ensures that the watershed and surrounding habitat are protected.
+The cultivation activities and associated structures are >100 feet from the nearest watercourse, providing a suitable buffer between the cultivation operation and habitat.
+Additionally, site development and maintenance activities utilize BPTC's in accordance with the SWRCB's recommendations.
+Any grading and earthwork activities will be conducted by a licensed contractor in accordance with approved grading permits and the SMP, once developed.

-3.5 MONITORING AND REPORTING
+3.5.
+MONITORING AND REPORTING